You wont believe some of these different types of yoga and their benefits.

 What makes this a different type of yoga to other styles is the temperature.
 You’re gonna get hot.

-It is definitely worth noting that several studies have stated that Bikram yoga is dangerous because of the heat.
+It is definitely worth noting that several studies have stated that Bikram is dangerous because of the heat.

 So where does Bikram stand?
 If we look at Bikram VS Ashtanga, Bikram is the more dangerous form.
 And VS Hatha, it is not as good for beginners.